-We have described a methodology for fitting an LNP model to extracellular data, in which we maximize the mutual information between stimulus and response, assuming a ratio-of-Gaussians response model.
-The model parameters are fully constrained by the mean and covariance of the raw and spike-triggered stimulus ensembles, and thus it is seen to occupy a middle ground between STA/STC and information maximization methods for dimensionality reduction, while providing some advantages over each.
-In addition, our method provides a default model, in the form of a ratio-of-Gaussians, for the nonlinearity that maps linear responses to firing rates.
+We have described a methodology for fitting an LNP model to extracellular data, in which we maximize the information between stimulus and response, assuming an ROG response model.
+The model parameters are fully constrained by the mean and covariance of the raw and spike-triggered stimulus ensembles, and thus it is seen to occupy a middle ground between STA/STC and information maximization methods for dimensionality reduction while providing some advantages over each.
+In addition, our method provides a default model, in the form of an ROG, for the nonlinearity that maps linear responses to firing rates.

 As with STA/STC analysis, the restriction to a model that is characterized by first and second moments is what guarantees tractability of the fitting procedure.
-But this also means that the method is blind to variations that manifest themselves only in higher-order moments.
-It should be possible to augment the method to include higher-order moments, but these will necessarily increase the data required for accurate estimation, and are also likely to increase the chances of getting stuck in local minima during fitting.
+However, this also means that the method is blind to variations that manifest themselves only in higher order moments.
+It should be possible to augment the method to include higher order moments, but these will necessarily increase the data required for accurate estimation and are also likely to increase the chances of getting stuck in local minima during fitting.

-Although we found that the ratio-of-Gaussians model provides a surprisingly good account of data from retinal ganglion cells, it is unlikely to provide an accurate description for all cells.
+Although we found that the ROG model provides a surprisingly good account of data from RGCs, it is unlikely to provide an accurate description for all cells.
 For example, we find that the fits are not nearly as good for V1 responses.
-But we note that the ratio-of-Gaussians model is not essential to our analysis, and it is easy to envision generalizations in this regard.
-For example, the ROG model can be raised to an unknown power, allowing the model to fit nonlinearities that accelerate more steeply than those shown in Fig. 7).
-More generally, one could introduce any parametric nonlinearity to operate on the feature space, as long as the parameter fitting problem is tractable.
+However, we note that the ROG model is not essential to our analysis, and it is easy to envision generalizations in this regard.
+For example, the ROG model can be raised to an unknown power, allowing the model to fit nonlinearities that accelerate more steeply than those shown in Figure 7.
+More generally, one could introduce any parametric nonlinearity to operate on the feature space, as long as the parameter-fitting problem is tractable.